alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 |--------------------|---------------|------------|
 | `android:pathData` | `<clip-path>` | `string`   |

-A `<clip-path>`'s bounds can be animated via path morphing by animating the differences in its path commands specified in the `android:pathData` attribute.
+A `<clip-path>`'s bounds can be animated via path morphing by animating the differences in its path commands, as specified by its `android:pathData` attribute.
 Take a look at the examples in **Figure 9** below to get a better idea of how these animations work.
-Enabling the 'show clip paths' checkbox will show the bounds of the currently active `<clip-path>` as a red overlay mask, which in turn dictates the portions of its sibling `<path>`s that will be drawn.
-Clip path are especially useful for animating fill effects, as you can see in the hourglass and heart fill/break examples below.
+Enabling the 'show clip paths' checkbox will show a red overlay mask representing the bounds of the currently active `<clip-path>`, which in turn dictates the portions of its sibling `<path>`s that will be drawn.
+Clip path are especially useful for animating 'fill' effects, as demonstrated in the hourglass and heart fill/break examples below.

 {% include posts/2016/11/29/includes9_clipping_paths_animated_svgs.html %}

 ### Conclusion: putting it all together

 If you've made it this far in the blog post, that means you now have all of the fundamental building blocks you need in order to design your own icon animations from scratch!
-To celebrate, let's combine all of the techniques discussed in this post into one last kickass example!
-The progress icon in **Figure 10** animates the following five properties:
+To celebrate, let's finish off this ridiculously enormous blog post once and for all with one last kickass example!
+Consider the progress icon in **Figure 10**, which animates the following five properties:

 1. Stroke width (during the progress indicator to check mark animation).
 2. Translation and rotation (at the beginning to create the 'bouncing arrow' effect).